9 Millennial Home Buying Trends

 The housing market has changed from the times Gen-X or Baby Boomers first bought homes.
-Not only is it more expensive and difficult to enter, as homeownership of millennials under 35 years old is 8-9% lower than that of the previous generation – the young homebuyer’s taste has changed.
+Not only is it more expensive and difficult to enter, as homeownership of millennials under 35 years old is 8-9% lower than that of the previous generation – the young homebuyer’s taste and millennial home buying trends have changed.
 The life, work, priorities, and finances of millennials are different than those of their parents and they’re looking for homes to match the new way of life.

 Here are some of the millennial home buying trends for architects, builders, and real estate companies to take note of: